 The policies in this section apply to all commercial uses, regardless of land use designation.
 Policies specific to the Commercial land use designation as shown on Figure B are outlined in Section 5.3.2.

 commercial uses defined

-- Commercial uses include a range of retail, office, and commercial services, including entertainment and restaurant facilities, tourist accommodations, and vehicle-related services. - 2.
-Commercial uses will be permitted in the Commercial, Core Area, Residential Community, Institutional, and Industrial land use designations.
+designations where permitted Commercial uses include a range of retail, office, and commercial services, including entertainment and restaurant facilities, tourist accommodations, and vehicle-related services.